Broadband spectral analysis of MXB 1659-298 in its soft and hard state: Spectral analysis

-The best-fit values for log$(\xi)$ and rel$_{\rm refl}$ ($1.99^{+0.04}_{-0.11}$ and $0.71 \pm 0.12$, respectively) suggest that the reflecting region should be close the neutron star and that the Comptonized corona could have a slab geometry.
-The power law dependency of emissivity is Betor10$=-2.5 \pm 0.2$ and the inner radius of the reflecting region is less than 7 gravitational radii.
-The optical depth associated with the absorption edge at 0.538 keV is $0.30 \pm 0.08$.
+The best-fit values for log$(\xi)$ and rel$_{\rm refl}$ ($1.99^{+0.05}_{-0.10}$ and $0.48 \pm 0.06$, respectively) suggest that the reflecting region probably lies close the NS and that the Comptonized corona may have a slab geometry.
+The power-law dependency of emissivity is Betor10 $ =-3.0 \pm 0.3,$ and the inner radius of the reflecting region is smaller than seven gravitational radii.